AUSTIN2526/React-Native-Simple-BlockChain-DApp-Example/README.md

 # React-Native-Simple-BlockChain-App-Example
-this project can help you easy creation DApp
+This project can help you easy creation DApp

 ## Prepare
 * React Native